This post contains affiliate links.

 Burgers and Meatballs: Lentils can be mashed and combined with other ingredients to create vegetarian or vegan burgers and meatballs.
 They provide a meaty texture and are a great way to add plant-based protein to your diet.

-Side Dishes: Lentils can serve as a nutritious side dish.
-For example, you can cook lentils with onions, garlic, and herbs and serve them alongside roasted vegetables or grilled meats.
+Side Dishes: Lentils are a nutritious side dish.
+For example, you can cook them with onions, garlic, and herbs and serve them alongside roasted vegetables or grilled meats.

 Lentil Tacos: Lentils can be seasoned and used as a filling for tacos, burritos, or enchiladas, providing a protein-packed and flavorful alternative to traditional meat fillings.